 The mission of the University of Minnesota Global Medical Education and Research Program is to promote an exchange of international educational, research and other scholarly opportunities for medical students.

-The primary focus of the Program is on the education of medical and graduate students.
+The primary focus of the Program is on the education of medical students.
 In addition to promoting a bi-directional exchange of students between the University of Minnesota and appropriate organizations within developing and developed countries, the Program supports faculty members engaged in medical education and research abroad.

 The Office serves as a coordinating center for the purposes of:

 - assembling and disseminating information to students and faculty about global health programs